 - Welcoming old friends and meeting new ones.
 Fair warning: you never know what brand ambassador may be lurking in our dining room and which ones just might find their way to your table.
 And don’t even get us started on the madness that is comedy night around here...

-To be perfectly honest, because we designed Odd Fodder to be unlike any fast-casual dining experience, we’re not even sure where we’re headed.
+To be perfectly honest, because we designed Odd Fodder to be unlike any fast-casual restaurant experience, we’re not even sure where we’re headed.
 And we’re ridiculously excited about the possibilities.
-What we do know for sure?
+What do we know for sure?
 Your food will always be made with passion and care, featuring locally sourced, fresh ingredients.
-Where we’re just downright silly in just about every aspect of our lives, we are downright stringent about the quality of our food and we refuse to compromise on its taste or your satisfaction.
+While we’re downright silly in just about every aspect of our lives, we are downright stringent about the quality of our food and we refuse to compromise on its taste or your satisfaction.
 So there.

 Odd Fodder’s Brand Ambassadors

-In truly odd fashion, our family includes a host of “mascots” that serves as a unique representation of each of our branded restaurants.
-They are a unique group, admittedly, but we think that they’ll soon become a staple of dining at Odd Fodder that you just won’t be satisfied without.
+In truly odd fashion, our restaurants’ family includes a host of “mascots” that serves as a unique representation of each of our branded restaurants.
+They are an odd group, admittedly, but we think that they’ll soon become a staple of dining at Odd Fodder that you just won’t be satisfied without.

 We think it’s time you met the family.

 Maybe it’s his BBQ-stained fingertips, or the sauce stains on his shirt, but Pip just never really seems to fit in with the crowd — regardless of how hopelessly loveable he really is.
 Representing Pickett’s BBQ, he’s the goofball of the group.